Anello-Photonics/docs-A1/unit_configuration.rst

 Unit Configurations
 =======================

 Unit configurations control operation of the A1.
-They can be set with the Anello Python Program bu selecting "UNIT CONFIGURATIONS" in the main menu.
+They can be set with the Anello Python Program by selecting "UNIT CONFIGURATIONS" in the main menu.
 They can also be set by **#APCFG** messages over the usb or ethernet connection.